Updated in February, 2023

 I think Meopta Meostar R2 2-12×50 is the way to go here.

-The best of the general purpose SFP hunting designs is probably Swarovski Z5i 2.4-12×50, although Leica Amplus 3-18×44 looked good (since I have not yet done a thorough test on it, I can’t really recommend it).
-I think once you get to this price range, you should insist on illumination and when Swarovski added illumination to their Z5 line, they immediately got onto my list.
-It has always been an excellent scope optomechanically.
-Honorable mention to Leupold VX-6HD 3-18×44 that I really liked and Meopta Meostar R2 1.7-10×42 an 2-12×50.
+Leica Amplus 3-18×44 looked good (since I have not yet done a thorough test on it, I can’t really recommend it).
+I really need to spend more time on this category.
+In the meantime, honorable mention to Leupold VX-6HD 3-18×44 that I really liked and Meopta Meostar R2 1.7-10×42 an 2-12×50.
 The prices on the R2 have gone up, so I am not entirely sure they are worth at $2k or more.
 Still nice scopes.